• Skip to primary navigation

 Actually, many simple uses of standard libraries have been changed.
 For example, in ASP.NET, the StreamReader was frequently used by passing in a file path, but in the new ASP.NET Core, you will have to pass it in a stream.
 As a result, it may require small refactorings to use a FileStream, in addition to StreamReader everywhere.

-Another good example of a change of use of standard libraries is the use of GetType().
+Another good example of a change in the use of standard libraries is the use of GetType().
 The standard library now returns a better version of the object (more simplified) for better performance reasons.

 LESSON No. 4 – Web API is Now a Part of MVC